 The Tropical Bioacoustics School will aim to train people in the bioacoustics diversity that characterizes rainforests, and specifically the Amazonian rainforest.
 The courses will be organized along 3 axes: 1) understanding bioacoustics communities (nature and function of acoustic signals emitted by animals), 2) understanding the conservation issues of these environments (network analysis, propagation constraints, acoustic niche), 3) training in the use of tools for monitoring acoustic biodiversity (spatio-temporal sampling strategies of acoustic sensors, signal analysis, acoustic biodiversity indices).

 Academic positioning: The Tropical Bioacoustics School is a unique program bringing together the skills of Danish and French academics specialized in bioacoustics.
-The TBS is open to students already engaged in the field of bioacoustics (PhD students, post-docs) and professionals who wish to learn about bioacoustics topics specific to tropical forests.
+The TBS is open to students already engaged in the field of bioacoustics (master students, PhD students, post-docs) and professionals who wish to learn about bioacoustics and ecoacoustics topics specific to tropical forests.
 The TBS will lead to a university diploma of the University of Saint-Etienne entitled "Diploma of Tropical Bioacoustics".
-Any student who passes the exam will be awarded 6 ECTS.XXX I am in the process of seeing with my university if we can make the TBS a degree.
-XXX
+Any student who passes the exam will be awarded 6 ECTS.

 Teaching load and location: The teaching will be done exclusively in the field, at the Nouragues biological Research Stations (French Guyana; https://www.leeisa.cnrs.fr/plateformes/station-scientifique-des-nouragues/).
 The number of teaching hours officially counted will be 80 hours.
 However, as this is field work, the hours will be totally flexible and particularly demanding (e.g. night work).

 Prerequisites for students: The Tropical Bioacoustics School is open to people who have already practiced bioacoustics.
 Proof of basic knowledge in this field will be required.
-An excellent physical and mental condition is essential (e.g., ability to walk several hours in the forest with uneven terrain; ability to live in an isolated environment without the possibility of contacting the outside world by telephone; ability to live in a community under spartan conditions - sleeping in hammocks, cold showers, collective meal, day and night work -N.B. it is possible to have vegetarian meals.
-However, the meals will be prepared by a cook and you must be able to be flexible about the food).
+An excellent physical and mental condition is essential (e.g., ability to walk several hours in the forest with uneven terrain; ability to live in an isolated environment without the possibility of contacting the outside world by telephone; ability to live in a community under spartan conditions - sleeping in hammocks, cold showers, collective meal, day and night work -N.B. the meals will be prepared by a cook and you must be able to be flexible about the food.
 A medical certificate of fitness for walking and outdoor life will be required, as well as proof of vaccination against yellow fever.
 It is also essential to take an anti-malarial medication.
 In case of severe incapacity to live on the station, the organizing team reserves the right not to accept the person at the departure of Cayenne, or to send the person back to Cayenne by helicopter at its expense.

 Teaching team